gnufied/spec/spec.md

       // Indicates that Node service supports mounting volumes
       // with provided volume group identifier during node stage
       // or node publish RPC calls.
-      // SP MUST use provided volume_mount_group for mounting the
-      // volume and volume MUST remain readable and writable by
-      // workloads associated with volume_mount_group until
-      // corresponding NodeUnstageVolume or NodeUnpublishVolume is
-      // called.
       VOLUME_MOUNT_GROUP = 5 [(alpha_enum_value) = true];
     }